Dry Weather Forecast For The City - UrduPoint

 Dry Weather Forecast For The City

-On Thursday, maximum and minimum temperatures were recorded as 31.2 degree centigrade and 19.2 degree centigrade respectively.
-The humidity was recorded 82 per cent at 8 am and 42 per cent at 5 pm.
+On Tuesday, maximum and minimum temperatures were recorded as 26.5 degrees centigrade and 15.0 degrees centigrade respectively.
+The humidity was recorded 84 percent at 8 am and 54 percent at 5 pm.